vcbbutler/BB-life/README.md

 ## Project Structure

-The project is organized into several modules, following the Separation of Concerns principle:
+The project is organized into several modules:

 - `model.py` - Game logic classes (GameOfLife and SparseGameOfLife)
 - `view.py` - 3D visualization code using VisPy